Do you have a need for an architecture firm valuation? First, some of the tools professional appraisers use:

-The pros tend pick market-based valuation methods to value architecture firms, classified under SIC code 8712 and NAICS 541330.
+The pros usually prefer market-based valuation methods to value architecture firms, classified under SIC code 8712 and NAICS 541330.
 Business brokers often close business sales in this professional services industry.
 As a result, you can find reliable data on business sales to value your architecture firm.

 Top valuation multiples for architecture firm appraisals

 Importantly, you can rank valuation multiples based on the coefficient of variation.
-This statistic indicates the spread of valuation multiples around the average.
-The smaller the coefficient, the smaller the spread of business value estimates you get.
+To clarify, this statistic indicates the spread of valuation multiples around the average.
+So the smaller the coefficient, the smaller the spread of business value estimates you get.

 Here is our list of valuation multiples arranged in the order of their accuracy: